 Tenaya Lodge In Short

-Tenaya Lodge showed me that my family could experience the outdoor wonders of Yosemite National Park and come back rested and rejuvenated (rather than achy and mosquito-bitten).
+Tenaya Lodge showed me how to experience the outdoor wonders of Yosemite National Park and come home rested and rejuvenated, rather than achy and mosquito-bitten.
 This resort is easily one of the best hotel stays I’ve had all year.

 Pin it for later!

 Amber Mamian is a freelance luxury travel writer, family travel expert and founder of GlobalMunchkins.com.
 Her work has been featured in Lonely Planet and on The Today Show, Red Tricycle and various news publications.
 Amber’s main passion is traveling the world and she shares that zeal with her husband and five kids.
-You can also find her on Facebook, Instagram and Twitter.